tiffin-filion/skillcrush/206-responsive/README.md

 # font-color-starter
 Page was created mobile first.
 Change h1, h2 and p as the page resizes from mobile to tablet to desktop.

+# center-flexbox-starter
+Page was created mobile first.
+Utilize flexbox to center text over an image.